 Like Rowling, give your setting detail.
 Hogwarts School of Witchcraft and Wizardry is a character in itself.
 Portraits of prior staff hanging in corridors are animated and talk.
 Stairways move by enchantment.
 Even the ceiling design of the school’s dining hall changes according to school events and seasons.
 Further, Rowling is smart because she gradually reveals details of Hogwarts’ many additional rooms and secrets over the course of the series.
 There is thus setting development as the reader moves deeper into her fictional world.

-As you plan and create your setting, think about how you can expand your characters’ environment as the story unfolds.
+As you plan and create your setting [a section of Now Novel’s idea finding tool is devoted to this – try it], think about how you can expand your characters’ environment as the story unfolds.
 For example, if you’re writing a novel set in a real-world city, think about how a plot development might take a primary character to a region of the city they’ve never frequented.
 This expansive approach to setting helps to prevent a static, unchanging and ultimately boring setting.

 2. Learn from vivid story setting examples – Charles Dickens’ London